node-app/MacGapNode/README.md

-### This is the node-app for of macgap.
+### This is the node-app fork of macgap.
 It provides a bundling between the MacGap and the Node.js APIs.

 To compile this special fork, follow these steps: